Formulary

 Smoking cessation

-See 4.10.2 Nicotine dependence for formulary product listings.
+See 4.10.2 Nicotine dependence for formulary product listings and further information.

 Vaccinations